 Unrest spills over into violence

-Understandably, this switch from Liège to Limburg was poorly received by a large number of the local population because of the region’s proximity and economic dependence on Liège, apart from the fact that there were now more French speakers than Dutch speakers in the municipality.
-Francophones were quite vociferous in their campaigns to return the region to the province of Liège.
+Understandably, this switch from Liège to Limburg was poorly received by a large number of the local population.
+You can see their point.
+The region was close to and economically dependent on Liège.
+And there were now more French speakers than Dutch speakers in the municipality.
+So why be governed by a Flemish authority in (relatively) far away Limburg?
+Francophones began to get quite vociferous in their campaigns to return the region to the province of Liège.

-The unrest rumbled fairly quietly on until 1977 when the six small villages were merged into the present-day municipality of Voeren.
-Virtually overnight, opposing Francophone and Flemish politicians could now organise themselves much more effectively as there was one instead of six municipal councils.
+The unrest rumbled on and on, but fairly quietly, until 1977.
+Then, the six small villages were merged into the present-day municipality of Voeren.
+Virtually overnight, opposing Francophone and Flemish politicians could now organize themselves much more effectively.
+(Strength in unity and all that!).
+There was now just one instead of six municipal councils.

 The following year, concessions to the Francophone inhabitants were made and the powers of the provincial government of Limburg were curtailed.
 The municipality became more autonomous, and the government of Wallonia was allowed to build facilities for Francophones in Voeren.